jamesdsmyth/lets-grow/README.md

 Lets grow
 =====================

-An app being built using React listing how to grow a selection of fruit and vegetables in the garden.
+Lets grow is an app React, Redux and Webpack that lists how to grow a selection of fruit and vegetables in the garden.
+It also gives you warnings when to water the growing plants.
+Please note the warnings are currently set at every 10 seconds but are configurable!

 ### How to run